marisaliu/ece373-project6/README.txt

 Errors we encountered:
-  The first time the client sends something it sends an additional junk character at the beginning.
-To solve this issue, we only parsed the string starting at the second character the first time the client sends a message.
+  The first time the client sends a message to the server it sends an additional junk character at the beginning.
+To solve this issue, for the first received message we parse the string starting at the second character.